clauf14/Machine-with-one-adress-Python/README.md

 ![](https://i.imgur.com/fgiwzYu.png)

 🖌️ So this is the design for the interface.
-We have a text where we can write what operation we need to do from the list below.
+We have a Text Box where we can write what operation we need to do from the list below.
 As you can see, we have 12 different operations.

 ❕ Let's select the "Factorial" option, that does what the name says.